hafs-community/HAFS/doc/UsersGuide/source/Backgroundinfo/TechnicalOverview.rst

 Pre-Implementation Testing
 --------------------------

-* All changes have been tested successfully using available input as per the following list:
+All changes have been tested successfully using available input from :numref:`Table %s <TestingInput>`.

+.. _TestingInput:

 .. list-table:: Test Objectives and Comments
    :header-rows: 1